joseeden/All-Things-DevOps/pages/030-Security/019-Threat-Intelligence-and-Sources.md

 - Spamhaus
 - SANS ISC Suspicious Domains

+### Proprietary

+Threat intelligence is very widely provided as a commercial service offering, where access to updates and research is subject to a subscription fee

+- Some of these are repackaged information.
+- Not nearly as useful.

+Companies that provide proprietary threat intelligence feeds:

+- FireEye
+- McAfee
+- Symantec

+### Closed-Source

+Data that is derived from the provider's own research and analysis efforts, such as data from honeynets that they operate, plus information mined from its customers' systems, suitably anonymized

+- Good example is **Fireeye**

+### Information Sharing Organizations

+These are alliances that are formed to share threat intelligence among its members.

+- Centers
+- Organizations

+Industries:

+- Finance
+- Healthcare
+- Energy

 ### Open-Source Intelligence (OSINT)

 Methods of obtaining information about a person or organization through public records, websites, and social media.